arestivo/slides/markdown/os-memory.md

 * From the standpoint of the process, memory is contiguous.
 * Page tables are used to translate the virtual addresses seen by the application into physical addresses used by the hardware.

 ---

+# Memory Allocation

+A flow chart will be here

+---

 # Thrashing

+* If the working set of a program or a workload cannot be effectively held within physical memory, then constant data swapping, i.e., thrashing, may occur.
+* Thrashing is a state in which the CPU performs *productive* work less, and *swapping* more.
+* The CPU is busy in swapping pages so much that it can not respond to user programs as much as required.

 ---